-- 4.1 When we are unable to resolve issues straight away (as 'business as usual') the case will be forwarded to the Complaints & Compliments Team as a 'Service Request/Failure' and will be assigned to the relevant service manager to try and resolve with the customer within four working days, if the customer is in agreement with this proposal.
-However if a customer is not in agreement the matter will be taken forward as a Stage 1 complaint - 4.2 The customer will be contacted by the Complaints & Compliments Team to outline the process to be followed, including a copy of our guidance 'Raised an issue?
-What Happens Now?'
-This guidance includes how customers can request to make a Stage 1 complaint if we are unable to resolve the issue as an initial 'Service Request/Failure' including contact details for the Housing Ombudsman Service. - 4.3 If on initial review by the Complaints & Compliments Team, the issues raised are found to have already been reported previously and we have been unable to resolve them or they will require a more detailed investigation by a senior manager, these will progress direct to a Stage 1 complaint.
+- 4.3 If it is unclear whether an expression of dissatisfaction is intended as a complaint, we will be proactive in clarifying this with the customer. - 4.4 If the customer is in agreement, when we are unable to resolve issues at the first point of contact (as 'business as usual') the case will be forwarded to the Complaints Team as a 'Service Request' and will be assigned to the relevant service manager to try and resolve the issue with the customer within four working days.
+However, if a customer is not in agreement with the matter being dealt with as a Service Request' the issue will be taken forward as a Stage 1complaint - 4.5 The customer will be contacted by the Complaints Team to advise who will be reviewing the issue over the next 4 working days along with a copy of our Complaints workflow setting out the timeframes for investigation and next steps, if we are unable to resolve the issue to the customer's satisfaction - 4.6 If on initial review by the Complaints Team, the issues raised are found to have already been reported previously and we have been unable to resolve them or they will require a more detailed investigation by a senior manager, these will be progressed direct to a Stage 1 complaint.